-Though the two major players in this internet cold war are Facebook and Apple, the decision to implement App Tracking Transparency will have far-reaching implications for all digital advertisers.
+Though the two major players in this internet cold war are Facebook and Apple, the decision to implement App Tracking Transparency in iOS 14.5 will have far-reaching implications for all digital advertisers.

 As we always say at Envano, let’s put ourselves in the customer’s shoes.

 You’re a marketing director at a major company that manufactures and sells organic baby food and children’s snacks.
 You know your customer.
 They’re typically 28-49 years old, female, eco-conscious, health-minded and married.
 You can find them living in the suburbs of major metropolitan areas with a household income of more than $150,000.
 They also enjoy visiting sites like mommy blogs, fashion retailers and fitness blogs and asking Alexa for recipe hacks.